EricZinda/Perplexity/docs/pxHowTo/pxHowTo14HelloWorld.md

 I don't know the words: loc_nonsp, place, which, pron, pronoun
 ~~~

 So far, it has no vocabulary so it will just keep saying, "I don't know the words..." until we implement some.
-That's what the whole rest of the tutorial is about.
+That's what the remainder of the tutorial is about.

 ## Example
 We are implementing a natural language interface to a file system. so we derive from `State` and add two things to it.